monkeyphysics/mootools-datepicker/README.md

 - anitmationDuration: (*number*, defaults to `400`) Duration of the slide/fade animations in milliseconds.
 - useFadeInOut: (*boolean*, defaults to `true`) Whether to fade-in/out the datepicker popup.
 You might want to set this to `false` in IE.
 - positionOffset: (*object*, defaults to `{x: 0, y: 0}`) Allows you to tweak the position at which the datepicker appears, relative to the input element.
 Formatted as an object with x and y properties.
 Values can be negative.
-- pickerPosition: (*string*, defaults to `right`) If the picker is positioned relative to an element, you can choose to position it left or right.
+- pickerPosition: (*string*, defaults to `bottom`) If the picker is positioned relative to an element, you can choose to position it top, bottom, left or right.
 - draggable: (*boolean*, defaults to `true`) Will make the picker draggable, if Drag from MooTools More is included.

 #### Events: